 The resort town of Branson, Mo., has much to offer vacationers: world-class entertainment, championship golf courses, and easy access to the Ozark Mountains and pristine lakes.
 But for Johnne Syverson, his best vacation memory wasn't about taking advantage of those amenities — it was the time his family spent discussing philanthropy one evening after dinner.

-"It was amazing to see how not only our kids, who are in their 30s and 40s, but their kids were engaged by the idea of pooling our charitable donations in an donor-advised fund to support a charity that helps needy families in Africa," says Syverson, a certified financial planning practitioner at Syverson Strege & Company, a wealth coaching firm in West Des Moines, Iowa.
+“It was amazing to see how not only our kids, who are in their 30s and 40s, but their kids were engaged by the idea of pooling our charitable donations in a donor-advised fund to support a charity that helps needy families in Africa,” says Syverson, a certified financial planning practitioner at Syverson Strege & Company, a wealth coaching firm in West Des Moines, Iowa.

 Besides the obvious benefit of engaging the different generations of his family in a philanthropic effort, Syverson says the discussion yielded an added bonus: It brought the family closer.

 “Because it's a nonconfrontational, feel-good topic, discussions of philanthropy lead to other family discussions that never would have otherwise taken place,” he says.
 “Philanthropy provides a basis for improved communication within the family, and most families are eager to do better in that area.”

 Like Syverson, David Bradbury, 61, has included his family in the giving process.
 He and his wife, Nancy, have established a donor-advised fund and invited their two grown sons and their families to make annual recommended grants.

 The Bradburys' sons and their families recommend grants from their donor-advised fund to “Operation Smile,” which provides dental reconstructive surgery and related health care to indigent children and young adults in developing countries and the United States.
 They also support the Vermont Food Bank and charitable organizations that protect battered women.